BluSnake57/Imbedded-Pixel-Tracker/README.md

 > [!CAUTION]
-> Yes, this is legitimate spyware so please be thoughtful about how you use it
+> Yes, this is legitimate spyware so please be thoughtful about how you use it.
-> No there will not be any permanent changes to any systems after running it
+> No there will not be any permanent changes to any systems after running it.
 > Please don't use this for anything malicious

 # Imbedded Pixel Tracker